What is Dichloromethane?

 The high reactivity of halogens has made them one of the most useful elements in the periodic table.
 Polyhalogen is one of the classes of compounds formed by the halogen group elements.
 These compounds are characterised by the presence of two or more halogen groups as the substituents in the compounds.
 Apart from being highly reactive, compounds of halogens are sometimes highly toxic and carcinogenic.
 This has led to an intensive study on these compounds and their effect on the environment.
 Dichloromethane, also known as methylene dichloride or methylene chloride (more commonly) is one of the many polyhalogen compounds that have found application in many industries.
 Chemically, the formula for methylene dichloride is CH2Cl2.

-Dichloromethane is used as solvent in many industries.
-It is also finds application as a paint remover.
+Dichloromethane is used as a solvent in many industries.
+It also finds application as a paint remover.

 Many countries use warnings on products that have dichloromethane in them.
 Some countries have banned the use of methylene chloride.
 Indian industries continue to use methylene dichloride with certain regulations from the government.
-Scientists are working hard to develop the alternatives of dichloromethane.
-Log on to Byju’s YouTube channel to explore more about the poylhalogenated compounds.
+Scientists are working hard to develop alternatives to dichloromethane.
+Register with BYJU’S to learn more about polyhalogenated compounds.